Scheduling backups – SQL Server

 This completes the backup plan configuration and the backup files will be created at the time specified and in the folder specified by you.

 Now, because backups are done frequently, it is a good practice to remove (delete) your older backups after a certain amount of time.
-For this, a cleanup task would be the best way to do it, along with the maintenance plan.
+A cleanup task would be the best way to do this, along with the maintenance plan.

 You can check out the following article to see how to set up a cleanup task for the situation presented above.